Running with a Labral Tear: What You Need to Know for Safe Training

 The Myrtle routine is one of the most effective dynamic warm-ups I’ve used, and it’s great for everyone—from beginners to elites.

-The routine is a series of bodyweight exercises that focus on strengthening your hip girdle—the muscles around your hips are crucial for maintaining good form, especially when fatigue sets in during those longer runs.
+This routine consists of bodyweight exercises aimed at strengthening your hip girdle—the muscles around your hips are crucial for maintaining good form, especially when fatigue sets in during those longer runs.

-More specifically, the exercises target the stabilizing, smaller muscles around the hip girl that are key to support while running.
-This can be helpful, especially as you get tired during the last miles of a long run or race.
+Specifically, it targets the small, stabilizing muscles around the hips that support your running.
+This is especially useful as fatigue sets in during the final miles of a long run or race

-Performing the prescribed exercises regularly can help improve flexibility and range of motion to prevent pains and injury during training.
+Regularly performing these exercises can enhance flexibility and range of motion, helping to prevent pain and injuries during training

 How I Discovered the Myrtl Routine